 Other additions include Fulgur Anjanath, which uses lightning to become more fearsome, the Ebony Odogaron, Brachydios, and the sword-tailed Glavenus.

 Tsujimoto says that his team approaches monster design from a gameplay perspective first.
 It’s important to know how the monster will behave and what attacks it will use and build the design around that.
 The biggest challenge will be to achieve a back-and-forth between hunters and the monsters, and to give monsters attack patterns that haven’t been seen in the series before.

 monster hunter World: iceborne new locations

-Of course, one of the most highly anticipated aspects of Iceborne is the collection of new locations we will be able to explore and hunt in.
+Of course, one of the most highly anticipated aspects of Iceborne is the collection of new locations in which we’ll be able to explore and hunt, and where roughly half of Iceborne’s story takes place.
 A staple of the Monster Hunter series is the ecosystem and geography that differs between each area.
-Learning the shortcuts and landscape of an entirely new locale will likely breathe some fresh air into Monster Hunter: World.
+Learning the shortcuts and landscape of an entirely new locale should breathe fresh air into Monster Hunter: World.

-Related: Here are the best Monster Hunter: World builds
+Huntin’ for more?
+Here are the best games like Monster Hunter

 And there you have it, everything we know about the Monster Hunter World: Iceborne release date, its new beasts, and even the more subtle changes its icy biome has on gameplay.
 There’s plenty to unpack, and there is likely more to come over the coming months.
-In fact, the State of Play trailer also featured the booming sound of a roar behind its release date at the end, which could point to another sly tease of an upcoming monster.
 Of course, if we find out any more about that, we’ll update this guide to let you know.